canvas-medical/documentation/collections/_guides/asynchronous-care.md

 ## What you'll learn
 In this guide, you will learn how to address asynchronous patient requests by completing the following steps
 1. Write patient collected data using Questionnaires
-2. Write tasks to create a worklist in Canvas
+2. Write tasks to create a work list in Canvas
 3. Surface recommendations based on Questionnaire responses
 <br>
 <br>